 If you could save a species and help other pollinators by planting just one type of flower, would you do it?
-By planting milkweed this spring you could help save the monarch butterfly as well as other pollinators, such as native bees, honey bees, butterflies, moths, and hummingbirds.
+By planting milkweed this spring you could help save the monarch butterfly and other pollinators as well, such as native bees, honey bees, butterflies, moths, and hummingbirds.

-The Monarch butterfly’s population has been cut by 90% in just two decades, mainly from widespread use of the herbicide Round-up (glyphosate), which kills milkweed–their main food source.
+The Monarch butterfly’s population has been cut by 90% in just two decades, mainly from widespread use of the herbicide Round-up (glyphosate), which kills milkweed–the only food source for the monarch caterpillar.
 I know that Monarchs used to be a common sight in my yard in late summer.
 But last summer I saw just two.
 You probably have noticed a decline as well.
 We need to right this wrong.

 The good news is that you can easily help the Monarchs and pollinators by growing milkweed in your yard.